mdraselmiah95/loading-js/README.md

    3.2: single parameter arrow function. will divide input by 7 3.3: arrow function with two parameters.
    3.4 multi-line arrow function. two parameter.
-   .
 4. map divide each element by 7
 5. map, forEach, filter, find
-6. destructuring on object and array
+6. destructuring on object and array.
-   .
-   \*/